 And, this is true even if not following your directions could have dire consequences.

-Case in point, the day I asked students to place their recently purchased boxes of photo paper on the classroom tables in front of them so we could label them with our names, class period, etc. As I passed around permanent markers, I noticed one student’s package looked like it had been opened.
+Case in point, the day I asked students to place their recently purchased boxes of photo paper on the classroom tables in front of them so we could label them with our names, class periods, etc. As I passed around permanent markers, I noticed one student’s package looked like it had been opened.
 Despite the directions on the package, despite my relentless repetition, this poor freshman couldn’t resist the urge to peek inside.
 If you are privy to darkroom norms, you are probably cringing inside; that one tiny glimpse, under normal lights, rendered the student’s entire 100-page box of photo paper useless.

 While a tragedy to lose so much photo paper, this story solidified the importance of not making assumptions.
 Don’t assume students will hear everything, read everything, or follow every step.
 At the same time, don’t assume students miss out on information intentionally.
 You cannot assume ANYTHING, but you can set reminders and hold your students accountable in reasonable ways until their actions match your expectations.
 That is the end goal of successful classroom management.